matomo-org/matomo-sdk-ios/README.md

 [[PiwikTracker sharedInstance] sendContentImpressionWithName:@"DN" piece:@"dn_image.png" taget:@"http://dn.se"];
 // Track an interaction when the user tap on the ad [[PiwikTracker sharedInstance] sendContentInteractionWithName:@"DN" piece:@"dn_image.png" taget:@"http://dn.se"];

+// Set a custom user agent profile in requests sent to the Piwik Server
+// This can be used to provide additional information about the users device id<PiwikDispatcher> dispatcher = [PiwikTracker sharedInstance].dispatcher;
+[dispatcher setUserAgent:@"My-User-Agent"];

 ```